Digital communication has grown at a breakneck pace during the last decade. This new mode of communication will have an affect on our daily lives.

 This approach would have advantages in terms of reducing traffic congestion, reducing travel times, and managing clean electric energy to power electric mobility.
 It's also a key component of the next solution.

 Another AI derivative that begs the issue of when automobiles will be able to drive themselves.

-According to experts, there are six levels of autonomous vehicle technology, ranging from level 0 (a regular car with no automation) to level 5 (a vehicle that can independently do anything a human driver can).
+According to experts; there are five levels of autonomous vehicle technology, ranging from level 0 (a regular car with no automation) to level 5 (a vehicle that can independently do anything a human driver can).

 Smart Mobility provides genuine convenience for everyone.

 A traveler may choose whichever form of transportation is most convenient for them, while also improving their health, air quality and saving money.